The Parody Defense is Dead. Long Live The Parody Defense!

 - LESSBUCKS COFFEE (Starbucks Coffee)

-During this same time period, the Fourth Circuit issued its CHEWY VUITTON (Louis Vuitton) opinion and the Second Circuit its final ruling in CHARBUCKS (Starbucks).
-Both parody defendant wins at the federal appellate level (neither defendant filed an application to register its parody mark).
+During this same time period, the Fourth Circuit issued its CHEWY VUITON (Louis Vuitton) opinion and the Second Circuit its final ruling in CHARBUCKS (Starbucks).
+Both parody defendant wins at the federal appellate level.

 Here are some of the legal propositions the TTAB relies on to evaluate, and ultimately reject, parody claims and defenses: